Drilling Bit Balling

 - During drilling with roller-cone bits, individual cones may stop rotating, leading to excessive shear and bit-tooth wear.

 Bit Balling CausesBalling can occur with any hydra-table clay.
 Clays particles can adhere to each other or metal surfaces, given the right water and solids ratio.
 Therefore, reduction of adhesion and/or balling can be achieved by controlling hydration and/or solids concentration.
-Bit balling is more of a problem when using water based muds.
+Bit balling is more of a problem when using Water Based Mud.
 When invert emulsions are used, bit or bottom hole assembly (BHA) balling normally does not occur.

 For bit and or Bottom Hole Assembly BHA balling to take place two or more of these conditions must exist: